 Sean Wall, the Director of Operations at the Columbia Icefield Centre, describes these giant explorer machines as “highway coaches on steroids.”
 The 27-ton, six-wheel busses can carry up to 56 people.
 They’re specifically designed to go through non-traditional terrain—in this case, through a giant lateral moraine, across an ice core moraine and out onto the Athabasca Glacier.

 Since the first Ice Explorer made its way up the Athabasca in 1951, big changes have been made to these machines in effort to lower the impact on the local environment.
-Since 2012, six out of 22 Ice Explorers have seen a total refurbish, after having previously been maintained with standard upkeep for wear and tear on the machines.
+As of May, 2020, ten out of 22 Ice Explorers have seen a total refurbish, after having previously been maintained with standard upkeep for wear and tear on the machines.

 “We went back to the basics and rebuilt the Ice Explorers down to the frame itself for a total overhaul, replacing the engine, transmission and working from the ground up,” Sean says.